tylertechgraves/check-yo-self/README.md

 ## Prerequisites

+You must be running Windows 10 Pro, MacOS, or Linux to in order to install Docker Desktop.
+If you don't have Docker Desktop installed, you will be unable to build or run Docker containers, making this exercise void of value.

 * [Visual Studio Code](https://code.visualstudio.com/download)
 * [Omnisharp Extension for Visual Studio Code (install within Visual Studio Code)](https://github.com/OmniSharp/omnisharp-vscode/blob/master/debugger.md)
 * [.NET Core SDK (take the latest version ... probably 2.2)](https://dotnet.microsoft.com/download)